vanzasetia/random-quote-generator/README.md

 This project is licensed under the terms of the MIT license.

-For those of you who are wondering, why do you need to license this?
+For those of you who are wondering, why do I need to license this?
 - Well, first it's free 😁.
 - Second I check this [Choose license website](https://choosealicense.com/) to help me choose a license.
 - The last reason, if I don't want to choose a license, then [here's what gonna happen](https://choosealicense.com/no-permission/).